saiyam911/learning-library/workshops/cloud-native-devops-workshop/accs-dhcs-twitter/README.md

 + Sample manifest.json for the Tweets Query Service App.
 You can use the same one that has been downloaded from GitHub.
 No values are to be changed here.

-	 `{`
+	 `{
-	`"runtime":{"majorVersion":"8"},`
+	   "runtime":{"majorVersion":"8"},
-	`"command":"java -jar accs-dhcs-cassandra-tweets-api.jar"`
+	   "command":"java -jar accs-dhcs-cassandra-tweets-api.jar"
-	`}`
+	 }`

 ##### Deploy Tweets Query Service app #####

-Again, usign the same steps create deployment configuration for tweetsqueryapp and deploy.
+Again, using the same steps create deployment configuration for tweetsqueryapp and deploy.
 You already have defined Deployment target.

 ![](images/DHCS-query-deploy-config.png)